fortytwostudio/webfaction-php/README.md

 echo (new MyAwesomeClass())->createDatabase(); // if you didn't change the credentials in this example => rut roh, this went wrong: LoginError
 ```
 ### Changelog
+#### 29/Nov/2017 - 1.1.0
+* update to handle [Version 2](https://docs.webfaction.com/xmlrpc-api/apiref.html#api-versions) of the Webfaction API.
+This has support for SSL certificate management.
+* fixed bug where some email methods weren't returning a response
+* update ReadMe

 #### 01/Aug/2017 - 1.0.0
 * update phpunit
 * travis CI build integration